 Quality is another of those elusive words.
 We know what we mean by it, but it is slippery to define.
 It is also illustrated by the non-singing Elvis.
 If we were thinking of doing a play about Elvis, and Elvis was required to sing, then it would be essential that the actor’s singing was of sufficient quality to carry the audience.
 We would not put on a play if we couldn’t reach that quality mark.
 A play might call for juggling – is the actor’s juggling high enough quality?
 No?
 Then we will not have him juggle.
 Things should be done well, or not at all.

 vi) True sleight of hand

 But that still doesn’t define quality.
 How do you decide if the juggling is good enough?
 It comes down to the audience’s perception.
 If they observe the actor and juggling, and think “Ah, there’s someone juggling!”, that’s fine.
 If they observe an actor juggling and think “There’s someone who can’t juggle, pretending to juggle!”, it’s not.
-Of course, someone in the audience won’t be convinced, because he teaches juggling at night class.
+Of course, someone in the audience won’t be convinced, because they spent twenty years in the circus.
 But there’s always one.
 What we hope, and encourage, is that the non-juggling actor will go away and practise to the point where the illusion can be maintained.

 vii) Food of love

 The same criterion applies to singing.
 Music, especially live music has always been really important to our style.
 But does everybody who sings on stage need a beautiful voice?
 Self-evidently not.
 If the song is featured, as part of the play, it can be sung plainly, or even spoken.
 The key is the way it is performed – it must be communicated well and without artifice, acted well, even if it is not sung well.
 It can be sung in tune, and tunefully, even if the actor does not have much of an instrument.